MySQL

 8096

-With incremental snapshot enabled, the table is split into multiple chunks.
-Each chunk is buffered in memory until fully read.
+When incremental snapshot reading is enabled, the table is split into multiple chunks for reading.
+The data of a chunk is cached in memory before it is fully read.

 scan.snapshot.fetch.size